Legal responsibilities as an employer

 It is your responsibility to register to pay PAYE and National Insurance Contributions on your nanny’s behalf.
 If you cut corners by either not registering for PAYE / or registering and only part declaring your nanny’s salary to save yourself money – you are committing a criminal offence and may receive a substantial fine.
 In addition, these payments count towards your nanny’s entitlement to Statutory Sick Pay, Statutory Maternity Pay, unemployment and state pension benefits.
 Your nanny will also need an accurate record of their pay when applying for a loan or mortgage.

 If this all sounds a bit daunting, help is at hand.
-There are a number of nanny payroll providers who can help and their details are here.
+There are a number of nanny payroll providers who can help below.